Acquiring Federal Personal Property through Exchange/Sale

 - The transaction would violate any other applicable statue or regulation.

-Use the exchange/sale authority to acquire personal property, even if the acquisition is under a services contract, as long as the property acquired under the services contract is similar to the property exchanged or sold.
+Agencies may use the exchange/sale authority to acquire personal property even if the acquisition is under a services contract, as long as the property acquired under the services contract is similar to the property exchanged or sold.

 The proper exchange of property occurs when the supplier (a government agency, commercial or private organization, or individual) delivers the new property, and removes the property being replaced from either the receiving organizational unit or another unit within the same federal agency.